Av1-Lv5/alvs.dev/src/content/projects/audiophile.md

 ### Plans

 -   Implement a headless CMS like [Sanity](https://sanity.io/) to make adding, updating, and removing products seameless.
--   Implement [stripe payments](https://stripe.com/) just as a working example on a seperate git branch doesn't have to make it to production.
+-   Implement [stripe payments](https://stripe.com/) just as a working example.
 -   Write end to end tests and unit tests.

 ### Attributions